Home>Research>Project>Towards a welfare state at +4 degrees? Rethinking social protection in the light of environmental disasters

 A projet led within LIEPP's Environmental policies and Socio fiscal policies research groups in partnership with la Mission Recherche (MiRe) de la Direction de la Recherche, des Études, de l'Évaluation et des Statistiques (DREES).

-How is the Welfare State adapting to an increasingly severe climate crisis?
-Combining a comparative analysis of social policies and the sociology of climate risks and disasters, this project looks at the mechanisms used to protect against the social risks associated with environmental hazards linked to climate change.
+How are welfare states adapting to the current climate crisis?
+Combining a comparative analysis of social policies and the sociology of climate risks and disasters, this comparative project looks at the variety of public policies protecting against the social risks associated with environmental hazards linked to climate change in Europe.
 It asks the following question: how can we characterise and explain the different types of policies put in place in Europe to protect populations against environmental hazards?
-This project aims to study existing protection systems in European countries against the risks of drought, flooding, coastal erosion and heat waves, and their adaptation to the climate crisis.
-Using a mixed-methods approach, it intends to map protection policies against the social risks posed by climatic hazards in the EU (+U.K.) by building an original comparative database; and to carry out a comparative case study survey (France, United Kingdom, Spain and the Netherlands) that will provide an account of the ways in which protection systems against social risks linked to climate change have been adapted, the players involved, the options discussed and the institutions that have been involved in these processes since the early 2000s.
+The aim is to study the European public policy mechanisms that protect against the risks of drought, flooding, coastal erosion and heat waves, and how they adapt to the climate crisis.
+Using a mixed-methods research design, it will map protection policies against the social risks generated by environmental hazards in the EU (+ UK) by building an original comparative policy database.
+Furthermore, it will carry out comparative qualitative case studies (France, United Kingdom, Spain and the Netherlands) that will describe the adaptation process of social protection policies associated with climate change, the options discussed and the players and institutions involved in these processes since the early 2000s.